jackyzha0/quartz/docs/plugins/CNAME.md

   - plugin/emitter
 ---

-This plugin generates a `CNAME` file as part of the site's output.
-This is needed for configuring custom domain names on platforms like GitHub Pages.
-The domain name is extracted from the site's base URL, which is then written to a `CNAME` file in the root of the output directory.
+This plugin emits a `CNAME` record that points your subdomain to the default domain of your site.

+If you want to use a custom domain name `quartz.example.com` for the site, then this is needed.

+See [[Hosting]] for more information.

 > [!note]
 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.